Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 - Share in double room

-- Three days in golden eagle hide and one day white-tailed eagle photography in winter environment at sea
+- Two days in golden eagle hide and one day sea eagle photography in winter environment at sea

 Not included